 But if anything were to prove that life isn’t all a blur of caviar and parties at the Commission, it is the misery that broke out last week in our office when the departmental kettle stopped working.
 The on/off switch snapped off irreparably, and the broken kettle was packed away into its box; an event which shall forevermore be known as Kexit.
 Those of us who had brought in our own sad jars of instant coffee to avoid shelling out 1.01 EUR in the canteen were deprived even of this small comfort.
 Life at the Commission did not feel like such a gravy train that day.

 At my previous company, broken kitchen appliances would have been instantly replaced and paid for out of the company’s overflowing coffers.
-At the Commission, though, we had a whip-round.
+Here in Brussels, though, we had a whip-round.
 Everyone in the office coughed up 2 Euros to pay for a shiny, new kettle for communal use.
 (Imagine it, if you will, as a bit like paying into the EU budget in order to use the common benefits of the Single Market.)

 Since then, life has returned to a semblance of normality.
 The dark days of kettlegate are thankfully behind us.
 Nobody opted to ‘take back control’ from the evil communal European kettle by trying to negotiate a better deal for themselves at Starbucks.
 For better or worse, we all have a stake in this new departmental kettle.

 And for my part, I will always be glad that I contributed my 2 Euros to Kemain.